 It was quiet in the apartment as they got ready.
 No music, you could hear peaceful morning sounds of an urban neighborhood yet to have fully woken up.
 We discussed the plans of the day and mostly talked Star Wars the entire time.
 We had a difference of opinion The Last Jedi and I couldn’t believe they hadn’t watched The Clone Wars nor Rebels lol.

-Once finished, we grabbed our bags, donut boxes and called a Lyft.
+Once finished, we grabbed our bags, donut boxes, and called a Lyft.
 We arrived at the restaurant shortly before 10 am where we met up with what would be their wedding ceremony guests.
-After dropping off our stuff and a rollcall of whose supposed to be there, we all started walking down to Grand Ferry Park, which is now re-branded to Domino Park.
+After dropping off our stuff and a rollcall of whose supposed to be there, we all started walking down to Grand Ferry Park, which is now expanded and re-branded to Domino Park.

 We arrived and luckily it was not too crowded for a typical Williamsburg Saturday morning.
 We found a cute spot for everyone to gather around and began the ceremony officiated by a good friend of theirs.
 It was short and sweet, and in a few minutes, they were married!